tech-acs/chimera-docs/docs/developer/Building your dashboard/Core configuration.md

 The following screenshot depicts how one would do mapping of columns to import reference values from the above CSV file.

-You can see that the female total population (F_TL), male total population (M_TL), total population (T_TL) and total population aged 80+ (T_80PLUS) are being imported here.
+You can see that the number of households (number_of_hh) and population are being imported here.
 Also note that since the data is at the last area hierarchy level, and as it is population data, the "Is additive" option has been selected and therefore the data will be summed and saved for the respective higher level areas.
+We are also selecting the column containing the paths we have generated after having imported the areas, in an earlier step.
+It is used to join the reference values with their respective areas.

 ![Importing reference values from CSV file](/img/developer/building-your-dashboard/importing-reference-values.png)